Video Depth Anything: Consistent Depth Estimation for Super-Long Videos: Video Depth Anything

 To handle videos of arbitrary length, a straightforward approach is simply to concatenate the model outputs from different video windows.
 However, this method fails to ensure smooth transitions between windows.
 A more sophisticated technique entails inferring video windows with overlapping regions.
 By utilizing the predicted depth of the overlapping regions to compute an affine transform, predictions from one window can be aligned with those from another.
 Nevertheless, this method can introduce accumulated errors through successive affine alignments, leading to depth drift in extended videos.
 To address these challenges in ultra-long videos with a limited inference window size, we proposed key-frame referencing to inherit scale and shift information from past predictions and overlapping interpolation to ensure smooth inference across local windows.

 {\bf Key-frame referencing.} As illustrated in ~\cref{fig:long_inference}, a subsequent video clip for inference is composed of three parts: $N-T_o-T_k$ future frames, $T_o$ overlapping frames from the previous clip and $T_k$ \textbf{key frames}.
 The key frames are subsampled from the previous frames with an interval of size $\Delta_k$.
 Therefore, the video clip to be consumed share the same length as during training.
 This approach incorporates content from earlier windows into the current window with minimal computation burden.
+Furthermore, we carefully select the values of $T_k$ and $\Delta_k$ to ensure that the first frame of a video is always positioned at the beginning of each clip, thereby enhancing depth consistency for extended videos.
 According to our experiment results, such simple strategy can significantly reduce accumulated scale drift, especially for long video.

 {\bf Depth clip stitching.} Using $T_o$ overlapping frames (in ~\cref{fig:long_inference}) between two consecutive windows is crucial for avoiding flickering depth predictions.
 The effects of overlapping frames are twofold.
 First, by sharing partial frame features, the scale and shift across consecutive windows will be more similar.
 Second, the depth prediction for the overlapping frames is updated by interpolating between the two segments.
 Assume the depth for the $o_i$-th overlapping frame from the previous segment is denoted by $\mathbf{D}_{o_i}^{\text{pre}}$, and the depth from the current segment is denoted by $\mathbf{D}_{o_i}^{\text{cur}}$.
 The final depth is updated as $\mathbf{D}_{o_i} = \mathbf{D}_{o_i}^{\text{pre}} \cdot w_i + \mathbf{D}_{o_i}^{\text{cur}} \cdot (1 - w_i)$, where $w_i$ linearly decays from 1 to 0 as $i$ increases from 1 to $T_o$.